 San Francisco’s connection to jazz goes far beyond the San Francisco Jazz Festival and SFJAZZ.
 From the popular ragtime spot Barbary Coast to the buzzing Fillmore District during the ’40s and ’50s, hosting icons like John Coltrane and Miles Davis, the city has a long history of jazz drawing musicians from New Orleans and beyond.
-This season, We call it Jazz in San Francisco is adding a new performance to the city’s jazz legacy, taking you on a musical journey to the hometown of the genre.
+This season, The Jazz Room in San Francisco is adding a new performance to the city’s jazz legacy, taking you on a musical journey to the hometown of the genre.

 On selected dates, The Palace Theater will be hosting this new show—a historic venue in Downtown San Francisco that is popular for burlesque, cabaret and jazz shows.
 Featuring beloved ragtime, brass, and blues songs, such as “On the Sunny Side of the Street” and “Cantaloupe Island” alongside electrifying improvisations, you’ll be transported to the streets of New Orleans where it all started.
 Places are limited so make sure to secure your spot now.

-‘We call it Jazz’ is a one-hour show that showcases the complexity of jazz from its very start and onwards.
+‘The Jazz Room’ is a one-hour show that showcases the complexity of jazz from its very start and onwards.
 By combining well-known jazz and swing tunes, such as “Ain’t Misbehavin” by Fats Waller and “Cantaloupe Island” by Herbie Hancock with improvised solos, the performance captures the genre’s unique styles and freedom of expression.
 As you enjoy beloved songs among other groovy melodies performed by a premier local jazz band, you can sip on your go-to refreshing drink and journey to NOLA’s smoky bars.

 Jazz, its story and the show